 They don’t provide the general public what FIRE really means.

-Unfortunately, almost all of these articles only focus on the early retirement aspect and provide a false image of relaxed and luxurious life in retirement – travelling around the world, leaving the 9-5 rat race, saying FU to the employers, and slipping piña colada on the beach.
+Unfortunately, almost all of these articles only focus on the early retirement aspect and provide a false image of relaxed and luxurious life in retirement – travelling around the world, leaving the 9-5 rat race, saying FU to the employers, and sipping piña colada on the beach.
 Early retirement is all fun and games.
 There are no drawbacks and no negatives to early retirement.
 It is a lie, because no matter where you go, you will always bring yourself.
 So if you are not in a happy place while pursuing FIRE, you sure won’t be happy once you reach it.

 Many of these articles also fail to acknowledge that many of these early retirees are not really “retired” in the traditional sense.
 In fact, many of these early retirees are still earning money through side hustles or even part-time jobs.